mrocklin/thesis/blocking.md

 Blocked matrix multiply and blocked solve routines have long been established as *a good idea*.
 High level mathematical and array programming libraries like SymPy and Theano allow us to extend this good idea to *arbitrary* array computations.

+Disclaimer: the numbers above are sensitive to the problem size and memory architecture.
+Tuning may be required to obtain benefits of this magnitude.

 ### Analysis